Nuclear triad: Nuclear triad during the early Cold War (1950–1970)

 The origins of the United States' nuclear triad can be traced back to the 1940s, but full development was not achieved until the end of the 1950s.
 Its initial motivation for developing the program was that the Navy, Army, and Air Force all wanted to play a role in the operation of the country's nuclear arsenal.
 During this period the 'legs' of the triad were unstable, the advance of technology caused rapid obsolescence of weapon systems after only a few years; only the development of SLBMs began to give some stability to the arms race.

 The United States desired the nuclear triad because it would give them a variety of platforms to deliver a deadly strike to the Soviet Union.
 Forcing the Soviet Union to put focus on potential attacks from the land, air, and sea would give the United States a significant advantage in terms of deterrence.
 Specifically, the nuclear triad was viewed as a way to complicate Soviet first strike and attack planning as well as ensure the survivability of U.S. assets.

-During this timeframe the U.S. also created the triad by reducing the number of delivery systems, especially by ending any strategic role for Navy manned aircraft.
-A seaplane capable of delivering nuclear weapons, the P6M SeaMaster, would be canceled in 1959.
-A carrier-based supersonic strategic bomber, the A-5 Vigilante, would be withdrawn from that role in 1963 and converted to the strategic reconnaissance role; its subsonic predecessors, the A-2 Savage and A-3 Skywarrior, were retired in 1959 (A-2) or converted to non-bombing roles (A-3).
+During this timeframe the U.S. also created the triad by reducing the number of delivery systems, especially by ending any strategic role for Navy crewed aircraft.
+A transonic seaplane capable of delivering nuclear weapons, the P6M SeaMaster, would be canceled in 1959.
+A carrier-based supersonic strategic bomber, the A-5 Vigilante, would be withdrawn from that role in 1963 and converted to the strategic reconnaissance role; its subsonic predecessors were retired in 1959 (A-2 Savage) or converted to non-bombing roles (A-3 Skywarrior); tactical nuclear weapons would remain on Navy ships for tactical aircraft and anti-submarine missiles and torpedoes.
+Excepting the AGM-28 Hound Dog, all operational cruise missiles of the era (SM-62 Snark, RGM-6 Regulus, MGM-1 Matador and MGM-13 Mace) would be retired by 1971.
 Overlaps between the Army and Air Force ballistic missile programs, such as the Army PGM-19 Jupiter and the Air Force PGM-17 Thor IRBMs, would be eliminated.

 ICBMs were viewed by the United States as the means to attack hardened targets within the Soviet Union such as underground bunkers.
 Stored in protective "coffins" and later in underground silos, the newer long range missiles were accurate and could be fired quickly.
 During the early Cold War, the United States maintained multiple different types of ICBMs.
 This portion of the triad consisted of the following missiles: the CGM/HGM-16 Atlas, HGM-25A Titan I, LGM-25C Titan II, LGM-30A/B Minuteman I, and LGM-30F Minuteman II missiles.
 All of these were armed with a single warhead.
 The Atlas missiles would be retired in 1964, the Titan I missiles in 1965, and the Minuteman I missiles would be retired by 1970.